mojira/arisa-kt/docs/Commands.md

 | ----------- | -------------------------------------- |
 | Syntax      | `$ARISA_LIST_USER_ACTIVITY <username>` |
 | Permissions | Mod+                                   |

+- `<username>`: Put the username of the user on Mojira as-is, including potential spaces.
+Do not encode spaces with the plus sign (`+`).
+Do not put quotes around it.

 List all recent activity (up to 50 items) by the given user in a new mod+ comment.